devowlio/node-fdkaac/README.md

 ## Requirements

--   Linux or Mac OS (Windows is NOT support by this package)
+-   Linux or MacOS (Windows is NOT support by this package)
 -   libfdk-aac, fdkaac and ffmpeg installed (instructions see below)
--   node 8.11.\* or newer
+-   node 10.13.\* or newer

 ## Installation